Stripe Connect Payout Guide for Publishers

 Viewing Payout History

-Every withdrawal is recorded in the Transactions section of your Wallet.
+Every withdrawal is recorded in the Transactions section of your Balance page.
 Each entry shows:

 - Date the withdrawal was requested